scotttyso/intersight-tools/README.ezday2tools.md

      same organization or from a shared organization.
    * add_vlans: Function to add a VLAN to existing VLAN Poilcy and Ethernet Network Group Policies.
      Optionally can also create LAN Connectivity Policies.
+   * audit_logs: Function to Get List of Users that have logged into the Account and performed actions/changes.
    * clone_policies: Function to clone policies from one Organization to another.
    * hcl_status: Function to take UCS inventory from vCenter and validate the status of the HCL VIB.
    * inventory: Function to Create a Spreadsheet with inventory for Domains, Chassis, Servers.